We offer 9-day intensive trainings both in-person and online that provide an immersion into the practices of Nonviolent Communication.

-The IITs are organized in collaboration with a local organizer/host group or individual who organizes the residential venue and meals for the period.
-The costs vary with each IIT, as they each depend on the costs of available appropriate venues in the location of the event.
-IITs have been held all over the world; Sri Lanka, Canada, Sweden, France, Switzerland, Colombia, Brazil, the United States of America, Hungary, and Argentina, are only some of the countries that have hosted IITs.
+The IITs are organized in collaboration with a local organizer/host group or individual who organizes the residential venue, meals, and other logistics.
+The costs vary with each IIT, as they depend on the costs of the venues available in the location of the event.
+IITs have been held all over the world; Sri Lanka, Canada, Sweden, France, Kenya, Switzerland, Colombia, Brazil, United States, Hungary, Mexico, Tanzania, and Argentina, are just a few of the countries that have hosted IITs.

 The participants and trainers live, eat, play, and learn together in community during the training, providing real-life opportunities to live Nonviolent Communication over an extended period of time.
 Participants develop Nonviolent Communication skills and consciousness with the guidance and support of the Certified Trainer team.
-For frequently asked questions, visit our IIT FAQ page.
+Check out our frequently asked questions (FAQ) about IITs.

 Preparing to attend an IIT

 Before attending an IIT, we recommend you have at least a basic introduction to NVC and have read Marshall Rosenberg’s book, Nonviolent Communication: A Language of Life.
-If it is difficult for you to find access to NVC training, in addition to reading the book, we suggest you listen to the Nonviolent Communication Training Course Kit.
-These materials and others are available in the CNVC Bookstore.
+If it is difficult for you to find access to NVC training, in addition to reading the book, we suggest you listen to an audio version of Marshall's work.

 In addition, you will find information specific to each IIT in the registration material, which may include travel information, inoculations, and what passport and visa information you may need to consider if traveling outside your home country.

-Upcoming IIT Events are listed in the Training Events search pages, and each confirmed event has a link to full details and registration on our CVENT account.
+Upcoming IIT Events are listed above, and each confirmed event has a link to full details and registration.

-All IIT registrations are done online, through our CVENT account.
+All IIT registrations are done online.
 To get full details and to register, follow the link available on the 'Upcoming IITs' listings in the sidebar of this page.

 IITs are offered in whichever languages are being organized for that event.
 This depends on the location and the local organizer's primary language.
 Any need to provide interpretation may be met where appropriate.
-If you have any questions, please contact IIT administration directly at Tel: +1.505.244.4041 or IIT administration at email@example.com.
+If you have any questions, please contact IIT administration at [email protected]

 Please note: More IITs are always in the works, so please check back soon, or sign up to be notified via email!